eric-j-wu/openDAW/docs/cloud-daw-system-design-blueprint.md

 # Cloud DAW System Design Blueprint (Greenfield / Clean-Room)

 This blueprint is for building a production-grade cloud DAW **from scratch**.
-Existing DAW projects (including this repository) are only reference input for high-level ideas, never a source for direct code, copied structures, or lifted assets.
+Existing DAW projects are only reference input for high-level ideas, never a source for direct code, copied structures, or lifted assets.

 ## 1. Clean-room constraints (mandatory)